Mahathir, 92, sworn in as Malaysia's seventh prime minister

 “This upset ranks up there with Brexit and the Trump election,” said Aninda Mitra, a senior sovereign analyst at BNY Mellon Investment Management.
 “I believe the ringgit will come under pressure as policy continuity will come under a cloud.”

-Some economists raised concerns his populist promises could undermine economic prospects at an increasingly challenging time for emerging markets, despite hopes elsewhere he may revive his bold approach to economic management.
+Mahathir said some of Malaysia’s debt are “too big” and need to be renegotiated.

-Global ratings agency Moody’s said some of Mahathir’s campaign promises, including scrapping GST and a reintroduction of fuel subsidies, could be credit-negative for Malaysia’s sovereign debt rating.
+Najib’s BN coalition won 79 seats, a collapse from the 133 taken in the 2013 election, which was itself the coalition’s worst performance at the polls ever at the time.

-Najib’s BN coalition won 79 seats, a collapse from the 133 it won in the 2013 election, which was itself the coalition’s worst poll performance ever at the time.
+In a tweet, Najib congratulated Mahathir on his appointment as premier and said he would assist in a smooth transition of power.

 Few had expected Mahathir to prevail against a coalition that has long relied on the support of the country’s ethnic-Malay majority.

-However, he joined hands with jailed political leader Anwar Ibrahim, his one-time deputy he famously fell out with in 1998, and together their alliance exploited public disenchantment over the cost of living and a multi-billion-dollar scandal that has dogged Najib since 2015.
+However, he joined hands with jailed political leader Anwar Ibrahim, his one-time deputy with whom he famously fell out 20 years ago, and together their alliance exploited public disenchantment over the cost of living and the multi-billion-dollar 1MDB scandal that had dogged Najib since 2015.

 Mahathir said that one of his first actions would be to seek a royal pardon for Anwar.
-Before the poll he had promised to step aside once Anwar was free and let him become prime minister.
+Before the election he had promised to step aside once Anwar was free and let him become premier.

-Anwar was imprisoned, first by Mahathir on charges of corruption and sodomy.
-He was released in 2004 but jailed again by Najib in 2015.
+Anwar was imprisoned, first under Mahathir’s rule on charges of corruption and sodomy.
+He was released in 2004 but jailed again under Najib in 2015.
+Anwar denied all charges against him.

-Mahathir and Najib were once allies but they clashed over a scandal around 1Malaysia Development Berhad (1MDB), a state fund from which billions of dollars were allegedly siphoned off.
+Mahathir and Najib were once allies but they clashed over a scandal around 1Malaysia Development Berhad, a state fund from which billions of dollars were allegedly siphoned off.

 The 1MDB affair is being investigated by at least six countries, although Najib has denied any wrongdoing and has been cleared by Malaysia’s attorney-general.